Agiroq/Survey/README.md

 # Survey

 ## _A FreeCAD module for Land Surveyors_
+#### features
+This is a personal project and is in a very unestable state, but the way, at the moment it's able to
+- [x] import a point cloud with codes
+- [x] create break lines with selected codes
+- [x] triangulate it to make a mesh
+- [x] add triangulate with breaklines
+- [ ] create a baseline
+- [ ] create profile view
+- [ ] create clotoide

 #### Instalation
 You need to install first some modules for python